Royce O'Neale Player Props: Nets vs. Cavaliers

 Royce O'Neale Insights vs. the Cavaliers

+- The Cavaliers concede 106.6 points per game, best in the NBA.

-- Defensively, the Cavaliers are ranked No. 1 in the league, giving up 106.6 points per game.
+- On the boards, the Cavaliers are ranked second in the league, giving up 40.9 rebounds per game.

-- Conceding 40.8 rebounds per contest, the Cavaliers are the second-ranked team in the NBA.
+- Allowing 23 assists per game, the Cavaliers are the best team in the league.

 Royce O'Neale vs. the Cavaliers